winnerke4/Portfoilio-Project/README.md

-# Portfoilio-Project
+# Data Analyst Portfolio Project Repository
-This is a repository for the portfolio projects I have completed.
+This is a repository for the code and queries completed in this portfolio projects.